-Special function registers can be manipulated like general-purpose registers, using operation, transfer, and bit manipulation instructions.
+Special function registers of the CPU can be manipulated like general-purpose registers, using operation, transfer, and bit manipulation instructions.
 The manipulatable bit units, 1, 8, and 16, depend on the special function register type.

 Each manipulation bit unit can be specified as follows.